morinted/Bozzy/doc/analysis_report.md

 ## Non-Functional Features

 Each non-functional requirement includes a brief description as well an explanation of how we plan to design and build the system to address the requirement, and how we plan to verify that the requirement is met.
-The non-functional requirements are broken up into 3 classifications; performance, design, and adaption.

 #### NFR1: The system must be able to load several thousand dictionary entries (less than 200,000) and display these entries in a table within 5 seconds.